 - Other Star Alliance Gold frequent flyers departing on an EVA Air or other Star Alliance flight.

 - United Club and Air Canada Maple Leaf Club Worldwide members prior to Star Alliance flights.

-These travellers also have access to the Singapore Airlines SilverKris Lounge at the same airport under Star Alliance rules, while EVA Air and other Star Alliance business class passengers may also visit EVA Air's The Infinity lounge next door, which has an upgraded look and feel and more extensive dining options than The Star.
+These travellers also have access to the Singapore Airlines SilverKris Lounge at the same airport under Star Alliance rules, while EVA Air and other Star Alliance business class passengers may also visit EVA Air's The Infinity lounge next door, which has more extensive dining options than The Star.

 Additionally, EVA Air's top-tier Infinity MileageLands Diamond cardholders can visit the exclusive The Garden lounge nearby, while MileageLands Silver cardholders flying economy or premium economy may visit EVA Air's The Club lounge close by.

-... rice vermicelli with vegetable julienne, Chinese cabbage tofu, mixed vegetables...
+The buffet continues with rice vermicelli mixed with vegetable julienne, Chinese cabbage tofu, and a side of mixed vegetables.